Hive-Systems/pyfair/docs/calculation_details.rst

     Example
     ~~~~~~~
     For a given year, if we have the number of times a particular threat
-    occurs (TEF), and the percentage of times we can expect that threat to
+    occurs (Threat Event Frequency/TEF), and the percentage of times we can
-    turn into a loss (V), we can multiply these together to derive the
+    expect that threat to turn into a loss (Vulnerability/V), we can
-    number of losses that will occur.
+    multiply these together to derive the number of losses that will occur
+    (Loss Event Frequency/LEF).

     +------------+------+------+---------------+
     | Simulation | TEF  | V    | LEF (TEF x V) |